ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

 Here is an example of specifying a nested metatask.

 ..
-Leaving this one as text because the #'s show up as comments, which is unhelpful
+Leaving this one as text because the #'s show up as comments, which is unhelpful.

 .. code-block:: text